 Do we know that just because we feel some kind of way about an experience, that doesn’t mean it’s true of who we are as a person?
 Hopefully so, and yet it’s so easy to go there and find yourself in a negative place.

-Why is it we have not gotten better at working through our feelings and not letting them determine our evening, what we eat, watch or buy to ease our discomfort?
+Why is it we have not gotten better at working through our feelings and not letting them determine our evening, what we eat, how long we watch or scroll, or if we buy something to ease our discomfort?
 I do better, and then I have a moment.
 You?

-We’re human and we know better, but we just don’t seem to care or we forget.
+We’re human and we know better, but we just don’t seem to care or we forget when we get caught up in how we feel.

 What I’ve noticed is this.
 It’s amazing how tiny adjustments can make a HUGE course correction and shift EVERYTHING in our lives and in our feelings.